touraye/under-doz/content/Module-2-introduction-to-programming/b-types-of-languages.md

 Each type of programming language serves different needs, and the choice depends on the application domain and execution requirements.

-Let's dive deeper into **Procedural, Object-Oriented, and Functional Programming**, their principles, characteristics, and examples.

 ------